 Freshen the Truth

-Applied Fiction always starts with the truth, so we first needed to understand how effectively the first-year training simulator connected CIP concepts and duties with learners.
+Applied Fiction always starts with the truth, so we first needed to understand how effectively the first-year training simulator connected Critical Infrastructure Protection (CIP) compliance concepts and duties with learners.
 To gain this understanding, we turned to data – specifically the CIP Defender data warehouse that contains the anonymous in-game decisions, reviews, and comments of thousands of learners.
 The data informed of what to keep and what to cut as we developed our year-two learning experience.

 An analysis of the aggregate data revealed several actionable points.
 Learners expressed positive comments on the facility simulator as a tool for helping them understand cyber-security concepts.
 Critical comments primarily centered on the length of textual content, with many useful suggestions provided on how to streamline the content.
 Test scores indicated that learners were developing a good competency in the concepts.
 We were surprised by the amount of positive feedback on the digital characters who populated the facility.

 Our path was clearly evolution, not revolution.
 In practical terms, the simulator would remain the core element of the learning experience.
 Since the audience was now familiar with the content, we could move all quizzing to the end instead of being sprinkled throughout.

 Continue the Story

 We still had a fundamental problem to solve.
 In year-one, the learner defeats the evil robot mastermind Sektimus with the help of a trusty AI named CTANLEE who uses the simulator to equip the learner with cyber-security skills.
 Learners enter training as a Recruit and leave a Defender.
 This creates a challenge with the story in year-two.
 We knew the simulator was effective and needed to keep it, but why would CTANLEE send our Defenders through the same simulator again in year-two?
 Wouldn’t a real character do something different the second time?

 We didn't buy it, so neither would our audience.